mzhirnov1/4-vybor-crm-dlya-srednego-biznesa-na-chto-obratit-vnimanie-pri-masshtabirovanii-1752648404/README.md

-# 4. Выбор CRM для среднего бизнеса: на что обратить внимание при масштабировании?
+# Choosing the Right CRM for Scaling Your Mid-Sized Business: A Comprehensive Guide

 This article is also available in other languages: